Skabunkel/Hashing/README.md

 - [X] MD5
     - average seconds: 0.010582801423774685 std seconds: 0.006495074281656058, samlpe size: 2636, input length: 0

 On hold for 3 months, something came up.
-Something i promised to do, and i suck doing stuff as it is.
+Something i promised to do, and i suck at doing stuff as it is.

 -- 2019-07-31 (i'll set an alarm for it)